hdnguyen1802/adversarial-attack/README.md

 ### Dataset

-* **The project** utilizes the Kaggle animal image dataset, comprising 5400 images across 90 categories.
+* **The project** utilizes the [Kaggle Animal Image Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals), comprising 5400 images across 90 categories.
 * The dataset was split 80/20 for training and testing, using a stratified split to maintain class proportions.

 ### Baseline Model